 Astonishingly Appropriate Appearance: One of the rules of Erfworld.
 Signamancy is a branch of magic that causes units to appear in a way that reflects what they are and their personality.
 As a unit's personality changes, their appearance will change with them.

 Though this seems to have been broken with Olive Branch who remains youthful and gorgeous after in-universe centuries of betrayal, murder, insanity and outright sociopathy.
+Which is probably the point.
+She would look like femme fatale despite all the treachery.

 Back from the Dead: The attuned Arkenpliers can apparently resurrect ("decrypt") dead units, when before, all anyone could do was reanimate ("uncroak") them as undead units.
 The implications of this power are mind-boggling.
 The first unit raised this way was Ansom.